GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

  - `this.max = {HV: 3000, Threshold: 1000, Rate: 10000}` - object containing scale maxima for respective views
  - `this.scaleType = {HV: 'lin', Threshold: 'lin', Rate: 'lin'}` - object containing strings describing scale type for respective views, either 'lin' or 'log'.
  - `this.lastTTindex` [-2 < integer < `this.channelNames.length`] default: -1 - number indicating the index of `this.channelNames` wherein the name of the last channel that the mouse passed over is found; -1 indicates mouse not pointing at any channels.
+ - `this.lastRateClick` - name of the last rate cell to be clicked and sent to the sidebar.
+ - `this.lastHVClick` - name of the last HV cell to be clicked and sent to the sidebar.

 ####Static Member Variables
  - `this.name` - name prefix for this detector